Julian-Schaefer/Competency-Extraction-API/README.md

 Run the following in root folder to start the system:

 - `docker-compose up --build` Build Server and then start Neo4J Database and Server
-- `curl -X POST http://localhost:5000/initialize` Initiliaze the Database and Store (takes around 5 Minutes)
+- `curl -X POST http://localhost:5000/initialize` Initiliaze the Database and Store (takes around 5 Minutes) or
+- Go to `http://localhost:5000/api/docs` and execute the "Initialize" Endpoint

 ## Development